The pressure metric for Anosov representations: Analytic variation of the dynamics

 We can renormalise the metric on $D$, so that all the derivatives of $F$ of order $n$ (with $p\geq n\geq 1$) along $D$ are arbitrarily small.
 Thus after this renormalisation the metric on $D$, $F^p_*$ is contracting, since $F$ is contracting.
 We now apply Theorem 3.8 of Hirsch-Pugh-Shub \cite{hps} (see also Shub \cite[Theorem 5.18]{shub}) to obtain an invariant $\alpha$-H\"older section $\omega$.
 By the uniqueness of fixed sections, we see that

 for all $1\le p\le k$.
 It follows that $\eta$ is $\alpha$-H\"older transversely $C^k$.

-Now suppose that $\pi:E\to D^{\mathbb C}\times X$ is Lipschitz transversely complex analytic bundle.
+Now suppose that $D$ is a complex disk and \hbox{$\pi:E\to D\times X$} is Lipschitz transversely complex analytic bundle.
 We see, from the above paragraph, that there exists a unique $\alpha$-H\"older transversely $C^k$ section $\eta_k$ for all $k$.
 By the uniqueness $\eta_k$ is independent of $k$ and we simply denote it by $\eta$.
-Then, by Formula \eqref{eq:coc1}, for all $x\in X$, $\eta|_{D^{\mathbb C}\times\{x\}}$ is a $C^k$-limit of a sequence of complex analytic sections for all $k$, hence is complex analytic itself.
+Then, by Formula \eqref{eq:coc1}, for all $x\in X$, \hbox{$\eta|_{D\times\{x\}}$} is a $C^k$-limit of a sequence of complex analytic sections for all $k$, hence is complex analytic itself.
 It follows that $\eta$ is $\alpha$-H\"older transversely complex analytic. \end{proof}

 We now notice that one may identify a neighborhood of the section $\sigma_0$ in the statement of Theorem \ref{local contraction} with a ball sub-bundle of a vector bundle.
-We first prove the statement we need assuming the existence of a section defined in a neighborhood of $\{0\}\times X$.